section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 #### Standard Sentiment Analysis

-It detects the polarity of a given text either positive, negative, or neutral.
+It detects the polarity of a given text, either positive, negative, or neutral.

 For Example: